calefitzwater/readerswithoutborders/FORMSPREE_SETUP.md

 ### Form Not Working?

-1. **Check the form ID**: Make sure you copied the correct form ID
+1. **Check the form ID**: Make sure you copied the correct form ID (not the placeholder `YOUR_FORMSPREE_ID`)
 2. **Check browser console**: Open Developer Tools (F12) and look for errors
 3. **Check Formspree dashboard**: See if submissions are appearing there
+4. **CORS errors**:
+   - For local testing: Make sure you've added `localhost` and `127.0.0.1` to Formspree's allowed domains
-4. **CORS errors**: Make sure you've added your domain in Formspree settings
+   - For GitHub Pages: Make sure you've added `yourusername.github.io` to Formspree's allowed domains
+   - Don't open HTML files directly with `file://` - use a local server instead
+5. **Form ID not configured**: If you see "Form is not configured" error, update `script.js` line 100 with your actual Formspree form ID

 ### Not Receiving Emails?